jessicalorenac/ExchangeRates-EurToUsd/README.md

 # Exchange Rates: Eur to Usd

-## Languages, libraries and tools used
+## Languajes, libraries and tools used
 - Kotlin
 - Room
 - Coroutines